James Barbour: Death and legacy

 After retiring from the Assembly, Barbour appeared and gave speeches to support political friends.
 One observer declared: "Gov. Barbour presented an imposing appearance, with a striking face, long, shaggy eyebrows, and head covered with silvery flowing locks; with a majestic and sonorous voice, he filled one's conception of a Roman Senator in the last days of the Republic."
 However, Barbour's health declined, and he spent his final months at Barboursville.
 He died on June 7, 1842.
-Senator James Barbour was buried in the family cemetery on the estate.
+Senator James Barbour was buried in the family cemetery on the estate, Barbour Cemetery.

 The grave and ruin of his mansion, Barboursville, remain within the modern Barboursville Vineyards.
 The ruin is listed on the National Register of Historic Places, as well as included within the Madison-Barbour Rural Historic District.
 However, the tombstone is a modern replacement ordered in 1940.

 In addition to Barboursville, Virginia, Barboursville, West Virginia is named in his honor, as are Barbour County, West Virginia and Barbour County, Alabama.
 However, Barbourville, Kentucky is probably named after his uncle James Barbour (burgess)(1734–1804).
 The Library of Virginia has his executive papers.

 The Barbour family remained politically powerful in that area of Virginia for the rest of the century, despite no longer enslaving people after the American Civil War.
 His first cousin John S. Barbour (1790–1855) also served in the Virginia General Assembly and chaired the Democratic National Convention of 1852.
 J.S.
 Barbour's sons James Barbour and his elder brother John S. Barbour, Jr. served in the Virginia House of Delegates before the American Civil War, and James Barbour also served in the 1850 Virginia Constitutional Convention and the 1861 Secession Convention and in the Confederate States Army while his brother continued to run the Orange and Alexandria Railroad.
 After the war, John S. Barbour Jr. reorganized the state's Conservative Party as the Democratic Party and served in both the U.S. House and U.S. Senate.